MIUSST/SGEcode/README.md

 smoothing=0.001,sig=41,sigwidth=1.0,sigweightA=0.01, sigweightB=0.01,
 lower=Max, upper=Min, control=list(maxit=20000000), method=“L-BFGS-B”)

 M is the measured T2 relaxation data.  to is the time axis of the T2 relaxation data.
 T2 is the range of T2 values over which the function is searching for a solution. sig is the center of the sigmoid function as an index of the vector of T2.
 The minimisation may time out after a certain number of iterations before convergence is reached.
 This can be avoided by increasing the value of maxit.
+The values for smoothing, sigweightA and sigweightB are examples only and should be optimised for each data set.